chanzuckerberg/cellxgene-census/docs/articles/2024/20240404-categoricals.md

 *By:* *[Emanuele Bezzi](ebezzi@chanzuckerberg.com)* & [Pablo Garcia-Nieto](pgarcia-nieto@chanzuckerberg.com)

-Starting from the `2024-04-01` Census build, a subset of the columns in the `obs` dataframe are now categorical instead of strings.
+Starting with the `2024-04-01` Census build, a subset of the columns in the `obs` dataframe are now categorical instead of strings.

 Overall users will observe a smaller memory footprint when loading Census data into memory. 🚀